mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{<img src="rebalancer-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="[Portfolio Rebalancer](https://assetrebalancer.com/) helps passive investors manage their investments.">}}

-My investment portfolio is a mix of stocks and bonds with a particular percentage allocation for each asset type.
-As market prices fluctuate, the balance of my investments change, so I have to move money around to get back to my target ratios.
-I do this by tediously plugging numbers into a spreadsheet until everything looks right.
+My investment portfolio is a mix of stocks and bonds in different categories with a particular percentage allocation for each asset type.
+As prices fluctuate, the balance of my investments change, so I have to move money around to get back to my target ratios.
+I do this a few times per year by tediously plugging numbers into a spreadsheet until everything looks right.

-I quickly put together a simple web app that automated the rebalancing process.
-I shared the the tool on reddit, my blog, and through Google ads.
-The site attracted 1,000 visitors in its first month, but only one person was interested enough to sign up for the free trial.
-They decided not to upgrade to a paid plan.
-I was never that confident in the idea, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales).
+What if a web app automated this?
+I quickly put together a simple rebalancing web app and shared it on reddit, my blog, and through Google ads.
+The tool attracted 1,000 visitors in its first month.
+Sadly, only one person signed up for the free trial, and they never upgraded to a paid plan.
+I wasn't confident in the idea to begin with, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales) after working on it for a month.

 ## Lessons learned

-### Product-market fit is magic
+### Product/market fit is magic

-Finding "product-market fit" means building a product and connecting to enough customers to make your business viable.
-When founders talk about achieving product-market fit, they describe it in the same breathless tone as finding true love.
+Finding ["product/market fit"](https://en.wikipedia.org/wiki/Product/market_fit) means building a product and connecting to enough customers to make your business viable.
+When founders talk about achieving product/market fit, they describe it in the same breathless tone as finding true love.
 Now, I understand why.

-The first two and a half years of working on my own, every dollar of revenue took dozens of hours of work.
-More often than not, it also cost more than $1 in costs.

-TinyPilot was product-market fit at first sight.
+The first two and a half years of working on my own, I'd put in hundreds of hours and see only a few dollars of extra revenue.
+TinyPilot was product/market fit at first sight.
 As soon as I published the blog post, I knew.

-The experience has been completely different than with anything else I've built.
-It feels like the product drives the business, and I'm just along for the ride.
+With TinyPilot, it feels like the product drives the business, and I'm just along for the ride.
 There have been several months where I felt like I made critical mistakes in managing the business, and it continued growing anyway.

-When a new idea succeeds, it doesn't just earn a few extra dollars per month but rather thousands.
+When I do improve the product, the results are immediate and substantial.
+In November, I released [a new, high-end model of TinyPilot](https://tinypilotkvm.com/blog/introducing-voyager).
+It sold 55 units in the first month, generating an extra $14k in revenue.
+That felt a whole lot better than [my 0.1% signup rate](#is-it-ketohttpsisitketoorg) on Is It Keto and Portfolio Rebalancer.

 ### You can build a successful business without being available 24/7

-I still have a vivid memory of a show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017.
-I don't recall any of the jokes.
-All I remember is worrying the entire time that the pager in my pocket could go off at any moment and force me to rush home.
+I still have a vivid memory of a show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017 even though I recall none of the jokes.
+All I remember was worrying the entire time that the pager in my pocket could go off at any moment and force me to rush home.

 My team at Google had an "on-call rotatation," which meant that every two months, you had a to carry a pager everywhere you went for two weeks.
 If the pager went off, you had to be "fingers on keyboard" within 30 minutes.

 When I left Google, I was [unsure of my future plans](/why-i-quit-google/#whats-next), but I was certain of one thing: I'd never carry a pager again.
-Because of that, I've refused to entertain any business idea where an outage would be A Big Deal.
+And I haven't &mdash; I've refused to entertain any business idea where an outage would be A Big Deal.

 Around the two year mark, thoughts began creeping into my mind that *this* was the thing holding me back.
-Other founders were building services that promised constant availability, so why should I expect to succeed with anything less?
+Other founders were building services that promised constant availability, so why should I succeed with anything less?

 Fortunately, bootstrapped founder extraordinare Jason Cohen told me to keep doing what I'm doing.
 Well, he didn't tell *me* exactly, but it felt like he was speaking directly to me.
 At [the 32-minute mark](https://youtu.be/otbnC2zE2rw?t=1962) of his excellent talk, ["Designing the Ideal Bootstrapped Business,"](https://www.youtube.com/watch?v=otbnC2zE2rw) Cohen pointedly discourages founders from creating "real-time" businesses.
 He explained that if you're a self-funded small business, it's not worth having customers wake you up in the middle of the night.